French Mortgage Factsheet and FAQ

 Who can get a French mortgage?
 Both residents and non-residents can apply for mortgages in France.
 Banks will assess your income, debts, and credit history (even if abroad) to determine eligibility.
 Generally, non-EU foreigners can obtain a French home loan but may face stricter requirements (such as higher down payments).
 Lenders also impose age limits—the loan must usually end by retirement age or around 70–75.
 Important: Most lenders require you to open a French bank account and obtain a fiscal number if you don’t already have one.

-Foreign buyer conditions: French banks often ask that your total debt payments (including the new mortgage) do not exceed about 33–35% of your income (a rule enforced by French regulators).
+Foreign buyer conditions: French banks often ask that your total debt payments (including the new mortgage) do not exceed about 33–35% of income.
 Some banks request additional collateral or savings for non-resident borrowers.
 Occasionally, banks require foreign borrowers to deposit 12–24 months of mortgage payments into a French account as a guarantee.
 Having French residency is not required, but being an EU/EEA citizen or having stable foreign income makes the process smoother.
 Property ownership in France does not grant residency rights—you must follow visa procedures separately.

 Maximum Loan-to-Value (LTV)